-- Reconstructed, repaired or rebuilt, only to its previous floor area, when damaged or destroyed by fire, flood, collapse or other such accidental event2, only if such work is commenced within twelve (12) months of such damage. - 2.
+- 1. Reconstructed, repaired or rebuilt, only to its previous floor area, when damaged or destroyed by fire, flood, collapse or other such accidental event. - 2.
 Repaired or reconstructed as made necessary by normal wear and tear.
 (Effective January 1, 2008)